learn-co-curriculum/programming-univbasics-nds-conclusion/README.md

 * `Hash` of `Arrays`
 * `Hash` of `Hash`es

-You learned to work with them and then saw that they could be together to create data structures that model the real world.
+You learned to work with them and then saw that they could be joined together ("nested") to create data structures that model the real world.

 We then practiced programming with a _process_.
-Realizing that nested data structures can be intimidating, we learned a process to familiarize ourselves with complex data, learn about complex data, and then process complex data into _insights_.
+Realizing that nested data structures can be intimidating, we learned a process to familiarize ourselves with complex data, probe the complex data, and then process complex the data into _insights_.

 When you get stuck doing any work that involves processing data in an NDS,